-The Sterling net assets are negative partly as a result of an outstanding parent loan.
-The Syndicate has surplus US dollars which it uses to fund Sterling expenses and there are further parent loan funds which, as mentioned in note 20, may be called upon if necessary.
+The Sterling net assets are negative partly as a result of the need to fund expenses in sterling.
+The Syndicate has surplus US dollars which it uses to fund Sterling expenses and there are further parent loan funds which, as mentioned in note 19, may be called upon if necessary.
+This facility is available to be drawn in any settlement currency as required.